iFixit/formy/readme.md

 ### Other properties

-You are welcome to add any properties you want to a Form or Field property – they're just objects!
+You are welcome to add any properties you want to a Form or Field object – they're just objects!
 The only downside is they won't be type checked like the core or supported properties.
 Functions will be executed just like all computed properties.

 ## API